mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 >
 > (From *The Sixth Patriarch’s Dharma Jewel Platform Sutra*, published and translated by the Buddhist Text Translation Society.)

-**Katagiri Roshi:**
+(*Transcriber’s Note:* The recording begins in mid-sentence.)

-... mind which is originally clear and pure.
+**Katagiri Roshi:** ... mind which is clear and pure, originally.
 So one should produce the mind which is nowhere supported because the truth is not something [like] stagnant water, the truth is something moving and active.

-So there is nothing to hold in your hand, there is nowhere supported.
-Nowhere attached ... this means one should produce the mind which is nowhere supported.
-And then we [may] attain enlightenment at that time.
+So there is nothing to hold in your hand, there is nothing to support, “nowhere supported.”
+Nowhere attached; this [is the meaning of] “one should produce the mind which is nowhere supported.”
+And then Hui Neng attained enlightenment at that time.

 Next,